 Senior Living for the Asian Community

-Senior communities have moved their focus from traditional housing to niche and affinity retirement communities to meet a growing demand for housing that fit residents’ interests and lifestyles.
-Now, they’re moving toward cultural senior living as well.
+Assisted living communities have moved their focus from traditional housing to affinity senior living communities to meet an increasing need for communities that better fit residents’ backgrounds, interests and lifestyles.
+Now, they’re moving toward culturally-authentic senior living as well.

 A Sense of Community

-Not long ago, it was difficult for Asian American seniors to find homes in assisted living due to the differences in culture in most communities.
-“Before Asian specific senior living communities were created,” Emily Poon, Executive Director of Aegis Gardens in Fremont, California, explains, “there were seniors with diverse backgrounds who could not socialize or find commonalities in regular senior living.”
-These seniors suffered, Poon says, and felt isolated due to a lack of a sense of belonging.
+Not long ago, it was difficult for Asian-American seniors to call assisted living ‘home’ due to the differences in background and culture in most communities.
+“Before Asian-specific senior living communities were created,” Emily Poon, Executive Director of Aegis Gardens in Fremont, California, explains, “there were seniors with diverse backgrounds who could not find commonalities in traditional senior living.”
+She adds that these seniors suffered, feeling disconnected and isolated due to a lack of sense of belonging.

-Poon says that these Asian senior living communities allow residents to feel a real sense of belonging, and that most relate on their upbringing, background and similar interests.
-Tanabe agrees, saying, “Residents gain a sense of purpose as they share their culture and experiences…”
+Poon says that affinity senior living communities allow residents to feel a real sense of belonging and that most relate on their background, upbringing and similar interests.
+Tanabe agrees, saying, “Residents gain a sense of purpose as they share their culture and experiences.”

 Cultural Senior Care

-One of the biggest differences between traditional senior housing and Asian senior living is cultural care.
-Asian assisted living communities focus on cultural aspects of care that align with traditional family values and beliefs — from architectural design, to activities, to cuisine — that remind the residents of home.
+One of the biggest differences between traditional senior housing and affinity senior living communities is cultural care.
+Assisted living for Asian communities focuses on cultural aspects of care that align with traditional family beliefs and values — from architectural design to activities and cuisine that remind the residents of home.
 Cultural aspects of care include:

 - Feng-shui architecture and building interiors